unm-historiography/metahistory/essays/non-western/rwandaanuntoldstory.md

 ### Kibeho Massacre

 As the RPF regained military and political control of Rwanda, Hutu tribe members fled their homes in fear of being killed.
 In south-west Rwanda, Hutu refugees gathered in the Kibeho refugee camp.
 On April 22, 1995, the Tutsi RPF opened fire on the unarmed refugees began indiscrimately murdering them.
 Australian soldiers serving as part of the United Nations Assistance Mission later estimated that approximately 4,000 people in the camp were killed.
 The RPF claimed only 300 people were killed.
 At the time, current president Paul Kagama was vice president of the RPF.

+### Restorative Peace vs. Retributive Peace

+Since the RPF invasion, the country has since reestablished relative peace and order in the society.
+President Paul Kagame has been accredited by many of the country's citizens as the person responsible for reestablishing peace.
+However, the aftermath showed that criminal offenses were caused by both sides and justice for the genocide was deeply desired.

+> "By the end of 1994, the human toll of the crisis in Rwanda was in the millions.
+In addition to the 800,000 victims of the genocide and the two million refugees outside Rwanda, some 1.5 million people were internally displaced.
+Out of a population of seven million, over half had been directly affected." -United Nations High Commissioner for Refugees

+## History vs. Reality